thacherT1D/webdevstuff/Design/User_Interface_Design.desc.md

 ### Navigation

 A well designed user interface employs common design patterns for navigation that are intuitive to the user.
 Navigation can be presented to the user in many forms.
-Here are a few things to consider when design navigation.
+Here are a few things to consider when designing navigation.

 - Is the main navigation on the top or bottom, left or right?
 - Is it centered or aligned?